"La Vida Mickey 2," a Latin dance party CD, is released.

 The computer-animated feature Zootopia opens in U.S. theaters.
 Produced by Walt Disney

 Animation Studios and released by Walt Disney Pictures, it is the 55th Disney animated feature film.
-The film details
+Directed by

-the unlikely partnership between a rabbit police officer (voiced by Ginnifer Goodwin) and a red fox con artist (Jason
+Byron Howard and Rich Moore, the film details the unlikely partnership between a rabbit police officer - voiced by Ginnifer Goodwin, and a red fox con artist -Jason Bateman, as they uncover a conspiracy.
+The voice cast includes